 So you have arrived at the airport.

 It's a common practice nowadays for airlines to sell more tickets than there are seats on the plane.
-Because always there will be someone who can’t make it or someone who changes his mind at the last minute and decides not to show up despite the fact of having a confirmed reservation.
+Because always there will be someone who can’t make it or someone who changes his mind and decides not to show up despite the fact of having a confirmed reservation.
 And airlines try to make the most of it -- by selling more tickets and assuming that there will be a certain percentage of those who don’t show up.

 Submit your denied boarding compensation claim now.

-Has something like this happened to you recently or during the last years?
+Has something like this happened to you?